 St. Johns County has been one of the fastest growing areas in the country.
 With that growth an added burden has been placed on our water supply and recreational waterways.
 St. Johns County residents must do their part to ensure that our area’s growth does not result in pollution of the local waterways.

-Stormwater’s Role in Contaminating Our Waterways
+Stormwater’s Role in Adversely Affecting Our Waterways

 When polluted stormwater reaches our waterways, it has many long-lasting negative effects on aquatic plant and animal life.
-This pollution also impacts other species that use the water, including humans.
+This pollution also impacts other species that use water, including humans.

 Some potential effects:

 - Sediment and other debris clog fish gills, damage fish habitat and block light needed for aquatic plants to survive.
 Disrupting natural drainage patterns increases flooding chances.

 - Debris such as plastic bags, bottles and cigarette butts can harm marine life.

 - Bacteria and other pathogens wash into swimming areas and create health hazards.

 - Excess nutrients such as those found in fertilizer can cause an over-abundance of aquatic vegetation which depletes oxygen in the waterbody.

 If stormwater pollution continues, one of our most valuable resources – our recreational waterways – will be lost forever.
 Please remember ditches and storm drains are not connected to the sanitary sewer system.
 They discharge directly into streams, lakes, rivers, estuaries, bays, and oceans.
 This means that stormwater is not treated or decontaminated before it flows into our waterways.
 Whatever you put in ditches, street drains, and even your lawn, goes directly into our recreational waters whenever there is a significant rain.
 We must all take responsibility for keeping pollutants out of St. Johns County’s waters.

 National Pollutant Discharge Elimination System (NPDES) Permit Program